-Diagnostic Testing - Diagnostic testing provides the teachers and school personnel with in-depth information about a student's strengths and weaknesses in key skill areas.
+Diagnostic Testing - Diagnostic testing provides the teachers and school personnel with indepth information about a student's strengths and weaknesses in key skill areas.
 These assessments serve as a follow-up for gathering additional data for planning instruction for students who struggle with a specified reading skill.
-The district will administer the NWEA - MAP Reading Test three times per school year.
+The district will administer the NWEA - MAP Reading Assessment and the MAP Fluency assessment three times per school year.
 Teachers and school personnel will analyze the data to drive instruction and to analyze areas in which the most intensive remediation is needed.